sagemathinc/cocalc/notes/april2014.md

---> - [ ] migrate all projects again
+--> - [ ] migrate all projects again; update quota information using du script.

-- [ ] when opening a new project just place randomly -- no use of consistent hashing.
+--> - [ ] when opening a new project just place randomly -- no use of consistent hashing.

 - [ ] make it so move is never automatic but prompted

 - [ ] UI -- display current project state clearly somewhere

 - [ ] optimize file listing display